Faithful Word Baptist Church: Videos

 In March 2015, Anderson produced a documentary titled Marching to Zion, in which he argued that the anticipated Jewish messiah is the Antichrist and the Talmud is blasphemous.
 (Note: In Anderson's video Marching to Zion, he argues that the anticipated Jewish messiah is the Antichrist and the Talmud is blasphemous.)
 In May 2015, Anderson promoted Holocaust denial by posting a now blacklisted YouTube documentary titled The Holocaust Hoax Exposed.
 (Note: Anderson promoted Holocaust denial in his video The Holocaust Hoax Exposed) In 2017, Anderson produced the documentary Babylon USA, where he and his associates argue that the United States is the prophesized Whore of Babylon and is run by Freemasons.
 In 2021, NIFB Pastor Jonathan Shelley released a documentary titled The Sodomite Deception starring Anderson.
 The film criticizes the expansion of LGBTQ rights, with Shelley advocating for the death penalty to be used on the LGBTQ community.
 (Note: The Sodomite Deception celebrates the brutal punishment of homosexuals.)

 German branch

 In May 2022, a Faithful Word Baptist Church branch was founded in the German city of Pforzheim.
-The preachings of local pastor Anselm Urban, German representative of the Faithful Word Baptist Church, appointed by Anderson himself, made headlines in local newspapers, as he had openly wished death upon Sven Lehmann, the German Commissioner for the Acceptance of Sexual and Gender Diversity (Note: (Translated from german): Upon request, the preacher replied in a calm fashion: "My statement was: Sven Lehmann, Faggot, die!“) and demanded the government to kill queers.
+The preachings of Anselm Urban, German representative of the Faithful Word Baptist Church, appointed by Anderson himself, made headlines in local newspapers, as he had openly wished death upon Sven Lehmann, the German Commissioner for the Acceptance of Sexual and Gender Diversity (Note: (Translated from german): Upon request, the preacher replied in a calm fashion: "My statement was: Sven Lehmann, Faggot, die!“) and demanded the government to kill queers.

-A complaint was filed, forcing Urban to pay a fine of 1020 Euros.
+A complaint was filed, forcing Urban to pay a fine of 1020 Euros (USD $1186.25).
 Evading punishment, he subsequently fled the country claiming religious persecution, seeking refuge in Tempe, AZ, from where he continues preaching to his German congregation via webcast.

-According to Urban, the German branch has around 300 members, with approximately 10 attending church service.